 If power is spotty or inconsistent, it can affect production.

-2. Is the boiling tank is filled to proper level (bottom of water level stud)?
+2. Is the boiling tank filled to the proper level (bottom of water level stud)?

 Putting too much or too little water in the machine can alter both the quantity and quality of water that comes through.